danielhaslam/Job_Data_Analysis_SQL/README.md

 - **PostgreSQL** was used as the relational database management system, to store and manage the data.
 - **SQL** was used to query and manipulate the data.
-- **pgAdmin 4** was the GUI by which the PostgreSQL database was interacted with,
+- **pgAdmin 4** was the GUI by which the PostgreSQL database was interacted with.

 ## Results